thephez/dpp-spec/docs/data-contract.md

 ## State Transition Structure

 Structure validation verifies that the content of state transition fields complies with the requirements for the field.
-The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/unit/dataContract/stateTransition/validation/validateDataContractSTStructureFactory.spec.js).
+The data contract `contractId` and `signature` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
-validateDataContractSTStructureFactory
+validateDataContractCreateTransitionStructureFactory
   ✓ should return invalid result if Data Contract Identity is invalid
   ✓ should return invalid result if data contract is invalid
   ✓ should return invalid result on invalid signature
+  ✓ should return invalid result on invalid Data Contract id
+  ✓ should return invalid result on invalid entropy
 ```

 * See the [state transition document](state-transition.md) for signature validation details.

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/unit/dataContract/stateTransition/validation/validateDataContractSTDataFactory.spec.js).
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/unit/dataContract/stateTransition/validation/validateDataContractCreateTransitionDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
-validateDataContractSTDataFactory
+validateDataContractCreateTransitionDataFactory
   ✓ should return invalid result if Data Contract with specified contractId is already exist
 ```

 ## Contract Depth

-Verifies that the data contract's JSON-Schema depth is not greater than the maximum ([500](https://github.com/dashevo/js-dpp/blob/v0.11.1/lib/errors/DataContractMaxDepthExceedError.js#L9)) (see [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/unit/dataContract/stateTransition/validation/validateDataContractMaxDepthFactory.spec.js)).
+Verifies that the data contract's JSON-Schema depth is not greater than the maximum ([500](https://github.com/dashevo/js-dpp/blob/v0.12.0/lib/errors/DataContractMaxDepthExceedError.js#L9)) (see [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/unit/dataContract/stateTransition/validation/validateDataContractMaxDepthFactory.spec.js)).
 The test output below shows the necessary criteria:

 ```
 validateDataContractMaxDepthFactory